flozz/daily-mix/README.rst

 * **[NEXT]** (changes on ``master`` that have not been released yet):

   * feat(playlist): Fallback to regular music set when interesting, fresh or backcataog sets are empty instead of stopping the playlist generation (@flozz)
+  * feat(playlist): Changed to a non-linear impact of the rating when selecting regular tracks (@flozz)

 * **v0.4.0:**